 LEAP creates and brings together a network of early years services – providing the type of support that traditional services are too overwhelmed to give.
 Working part-time at a GP surgery, Selamawit knows just how vital that support can be.
 Her eldest daughter had an undiagnosed dental issue, which a LEAP service helped to identify and get treatment for.

-Selamawit likes to laugh, watching Modern Family, before going to bed.
+Selamawit likes to laugh herself to sleep, watching episodes of Modern Family before going to bed.
 It helps her unwind after a long day.
 She confesses to often finding herself in the same funny situations.

 She also enjoys cooking with her children who are now 5 and 3 years’ old.
 They love pizza.
 With a cheeky smile, Selamawit admits that she even eats frozen ones (belying her Italian roots).